Skip to content

 Possible Insights

-↑ Increased folic acid level
+↑ Elevated folic acid levels

-↓ Low folic acid level
+↓ Low folic acid levels

 Can lead to megaloblastic anemia, cause birth defects in unborn children, and pose an increased risk for cardiovascular diseases